nunomourinho/ForensicVMServerAndClientDocs/docs/user/server_requirements.rst

 ForensicVM Server Requirements
 ==============================

-To ensure that ForensicVM operates efficiently on your system, both your computer and server must meet or exceed the following requirements:
+To ensure that ForensicVM operates efficiently on your system, our server must meet or exceed the following requirements:

 Server Requirements
 ###################